L78k3/grimmora-pages/content/Campaigns/Campaign 1/Characters/GageGreengather/Gage.md

 - **Sneak Attack Damage:** `3d6` (`dice: 3d6`)

 ### Spell Damage

+_Roll the specified dice for damage.
+Note if a modifier is added.
+Full dice rolls are also included._

 - **Hunter's Mark Bonus:** `1d6` (`dice: 1d6`)
 - **Hail of Thorns:** `1d10` (`dice: 1d10`) (Dex save DC 13 for half)